-The UCLA Bedari Kindness Institute will be established to provide an interdisciplinary platform dedicated to the research, education and practice of kindness with the goal of transforming the individual and society as informed by the understanding and practice of kindness.
-The interdisciplinary research platform of the Institute will be achieved through deep engagement across the UCLA.
+The UCLA Bedari Kindness Institute will be established to provide an interdisciplinary platform dedicated to the research, education, and practice of kindness, with the goal of transforming the individual and society as informed by the understanding and practice of kindness.
+The interdisciplinary research of the Institute will be achieved through deep engagement across UCLA.

 - Research: Engage in interdisciplinary research on kindness rooted in academic work but delivered in formats and on timelines accessible to those within and outside of academia

 - Education: Leverage UCLA’s exceptional faculty and reach and provide a global platform to educate and communicate insights from the research across traditional and new media platforms and through public events

 - Practice: Translate research and insights into real-world applications working with and disseminating through strategic partnerships to achieve scale and impact with the goal of transforming individuals and society through the understanding and practice of kindness